Kelly Keen coyote attack

-The Kelly Keen coyote fatal attack is the only known fatal coyote attack on a child, as well as the only known fatal coyote attack on a human ever confirmed in the United States.
-On August 26, 1981, three-year-old Los Angeles resident Kelly Lynn Keen was dragged off her property and fatally wounded by an urban coyote before being rescued by her father.
+The Kelly Keen coyote attack is the only known fatal coyote attack on a child, as well as the only known fatal coyote attack on a human ever confirmed in the United States.
+On August 26, 1981, three-year-old Los Angeles resident Kelly Lynn Keen was dragged off her property and fatally wounded by an urban coyote before she could be rescued by her father.
 The event is also notable for its aftermath, in which large numbers of coyotes were killed and two animal rights activists provoked an uproar by claiming that her parents, not the coyote, had killed her.

 Attack

 On August 26, 1981, a three-year-old girl named Kelly Keen was left alone while her mother Cathy did some daily chores.
-Kelly was watching educational television programs in the living room of the family's home in the Chevy Chase Canyon Neighborhood of Glendale, California, but she let herself out the front door and stepped into the driveway, where she encountered an urban coyote.
+Kelly was watching educational television programs in the living room of the family's home in the Chevy Chase Canyon neighborhood of Glendale, California, but she let herself out the front door and stepped into the driveway, where she encountered an urban coyote.
 The coyote took Kelly in its mouth and ran off, dragging her through the street.
 Her father, Robert, quickly came running, chased the coyote off, and rushed Kelly to the Glendale Adventist Medical Center, where she was in surgery for four hours before she died.
 The cause of death was determined to be a broken neck and blood loss as a direct result of the coyote attack.
 She is buried at Forest Lawn Memorial Park in Glendale.